 4. Identify New Keyword Opportunities

 Along with new content ideas, you can also uncover new keywords for your website.

-For instance, by looking at the Search Console report, you can see which keyword types bring in traffic.
-If informational keywords generate a lot of traffic, then you can find more informational keywords to increase your traffic.
+Take a look at the Queries report to see which keyword types bring in traffic.
+If informational keywords generate a lot of traffic, think about more informational keywords to increase your traffic.

 5. Complete Your Sales Funnel